 Ah, back to good old hot dogs and s’mores!
 If your kids are anything like mine, they will love being able to roast their own dogs.
 Telescopic roasting skewers like these are an easy way to cook without getting too close to the fire.
 You can even use them to cook kebabs on your grill.

-You can also use your campfire as a grill by bringing along a grill grate made to fit over your campfire.
+You can also use your campfire as a grill by bringing along a campfire grill stand made to fit over your campfire.
 This grate makes it easy to simmer meals that require a long cooking time and takes up less space than a regular grill with all of its components.

 One important note is that you will most likely have less control over your campfire flames than you would with a regular grill.
 Therefore, it is necessary to only use metal pots and pans and keep a regular watch on your food.
 The exciting thing here is that your fire is not relegated to only cooking foods you can put on a stick.